1984 Pontins Professional

-The 1984 Pontins Professional was the eleventh edition of the professional invitational snooker tournament which took place in May 1984 in Prestatyn, Wales.
+The 1984 Pontins Professional was the eleventh edition of the professional invitational snooker tournament which took place between 12 and 19 May 1984 at Pontin's in Prestatyn, Wales.

 The tournament featured eight professional players.
 The quarter-final matches were contested over the best of 9 frames, the semi-final matches over the best of 13 frames, and the final over the best of 17 frames.

 Willie Thorne won the event, beating John Spencer 9–7 in the final.